shrinerb/shrine/doc/testing.md

 ## Test data

-If you're creating test data dynamically using libraries like [factory_girl], you can have the test file assigned dynamically when the record is created:
+If you're creating test data dynamically using libraries like [factory_bot], you can have the test file assigned dynamically when the record is created:

 ```rb